Erreur32/homeassistant-dozzle-addon/dozzle/README.md

 ## About

 Dozzle is a lightweight real-time Docker log monitoring tool with a web interface.
-This version is optimized to work as a Home Assistant add-on.
+This version (0.1.45) is optimized to work as a Home Assistant add-on with improved ingress support.

 ## Features